jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 ## Binary serialization

 A `LayeredWorld` (and `GasGiantWorld`) serializes its `BaseWorld` fields and a layer count, then **each layer's own complete binary record in index order**.
-Because each layer recursively serializes its attached rheology / cooling / radiogenics models (see [Binary serialization](../../utilities_x/binary_x.md)), a single `save_binary` / `load_binary` round-trips the entire world graph — no Python reconstruction step is needed.
+Because each layer recursively serializes its attached material EOS, rheology, viscosity, partial-melt, cooling, and radiogenics models (see [Binary serialization](../../utilities_x/binary_x.md)), a single `save_binary` / `load_binary` round-trips the entire world graph — no Python reconstruction step is needed.
 On load, each layer is rebuilt as the correct concrete subclass via the layer binary-dispatch factory (`c_layer_from_binary`).

 ```python
 world.save_binary("earth.tpyb")